yoshiori/profile_switcher/README.md

 ## Configuration

 Create a `config.toml` file.
 The application will look for this file in the following locations, in order:
+1.  `~/.config/profile_switcher/config.toml` (User-specific configuration)
-1. Next to the executable.
+2. Next to the executable.
-2. In the project root directory (useful for development).
+3. In the project root directory (useful for development).

 If the configuration file is not found, the program will print an example configuration to the console and exit.